JadePlanECE/lidar3d_sdk/README.md

 ## Python virtual environment

-You need to quit the build folder for the following part (`cd ..`).

 Install Python on your system if you haven't already.
 ```
 apt install python3.10-venv
 ```

-Create a virtual environment (rename the envirnment as you want).
+Create a virtual environment (rename the environment as you want).
 ```
 python3 -m venv lidar_sdk
 ```